sitegeist/Sitegeist.Excalibur/README.md

 So, we needed a system with batteries included, but easily replaceable - just like Neos itself.

-The result is Sitegeist.Monocle - an opinionated build framework based on webpack and postcss that is now used across all of our Neos projects.
+The result is Sitegeist.Excalibur - an opinionated build framework based on webpack and postcss that is now used across all of our Neos projects.

 It is supposed to work out of the box and with zero-configuration in most cases.